sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/transformers-neural-nets.md

 of vectors generated from the encoder's feed-forward layer.

 ## Decoders
-After the text prompt have been feed through the encoders, the outputs from each of the encoders are feed to the decoders.
+After the text prompt has been fed through the encoders, the outputs from each of the encoders are feed to the decoders.
 A decoder is made of three layers:

 - **Self-Attention Layer** - same as the encoder, allows the word in context with the other